mobxjs/mobx/docs/refguide/api.md

 * **`requiresReaction: boolean`** Wait for a change in value of the tracked observables, before recomputing the derived property
 * **`get: () => value)`** Override the getter for the computed property.
 * **`set: (value) => void`** Override the setter for the computed property
+* **`keepAlive: boolean`** Set to true to automatically keep computed values alive, rather then suspending then when there are no observers.

 [&laquo;details&raquo;](computed-decorator.md)